fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 (2) Create a subset of all spatial elements belonging to the class “residential” and having a length longer than 150 m.

 (3) Adapt the visualization of the two newly created subsets.
-All footway-elements should be in red colour and with a line width of 3; all residential-elements should be in green colour and with a line width of 5.
+All footway-elements should be in red colour and with a line width of 3 points; all residential-elements should be in green colour and with a line width of 5 points.
 Only the satellite image and the two newly created subsets should be active in the display.

 (4) Zoom to the buffer area and export the current view by selecting “Project” -> “Save as Image” from the main menu of QGIS.
 This will be the proof that you have completed this Tutorial.